 *Source: Killeen Daily Herald

-John is building a grassroots campaign to prioritize our families and our future on the Commissioners Court.
+John is building working to prioritize our families and our future on the Commissioners Court.
 To get this done, we will need all the help we can get.
-Sign up for volunteer opportunities here.
+Sign up to get involved here.